 mysql> SELECT @@GLOBAL.GTID_EXECUTED;

-the replication metadata repositories are held in tables that
+By default, the replication metadata repositories are held in

-are copied from the donor to the recipient during the cloning
+tables that are copied from the donor to the recipient during

-replication-related configuration settings that can be used to
+hold replication-related configuration settings that can be used

 For a list of what is included in each table, see